pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     )

-The events have a ``__mutate__()`` function, which can be used to mutate the state of an entity.
-This is a convenient way to code a "default" or "self" projection of the entity's sequence of events (the projection of the events into the entity itself).
+All the events have a :func:`~eventsourcing.domain.model.events.DomainEvent.__mutate__` function, which can be used to mutate the state of an entity.
+This is a convenient way to code the "default" or "self" projection of the entity's sequence of events (the projection of the events into the entity itself).

 For example, the ``DomainEntity.Created`` event mutates to an entity instance.
 The class that is instantiated is determined by the